eadewusic/Eunice_Adewusi_RL_Summative/README.md

 # 🚦 Rwanda Traffic Junction - Reinforcement Learning Optimization System

 This project develops and evaluates reinforcement learning agents for intelligent traffic light control at busy junctions in Rwanda.
-Through comprehensive experimentation with 4 different RL algorithms and 17 distinct configurations, we demonstrate that AI agents can significantly outperform traditional traffic management methods.
+Through comprehensive experimentation with 4 different RL algorithms and 17 distinct configurations, it is demonstrated that AI agents can significantly outperform traditional traffic management methods.

 ![image](./visualization/images/3d-traffic-demo.png)